pavian57/qsoTrainer/README.md

 give `**veve**` again to leave the Abbreviation  mode, the reset button does the same.

-6. If you give a `**arar**`, the qsoTrainer will echo CW Abbreviations you give back with the paddle.
+6. If you give a `**arar**`, the qsoTrainer will echo random character you give back with the paddle.

 give `**arar**` again to leave the Abbreviation  mode, the reset button does the same.
 Each time you send "ar", it will increase the number of characters, "ba" decreases.